How Connecticut Funds Education

 While the primary sources of education funding (local, state, and federal tax dollars) are relatively simple, how each allocates or provides funding is not always as straightforward — particularly when it comes to how the State of Connecticut provides funding to its public schools.

 The State of Connecticut distributes state education funding to public schools through a variety of formulas and grants.
-Currently, Connecticut’s legislature uses more than 10 different funding formulas to determine how much money public schools should receive.
+Currently, Connecticut’s legislature uses 10 different funding formulas to determine how much money public schools should receive.

 These formulas range in complexity and differ based on the type of public school being funded.
-In fact, Connecticut uses five different formulas for magnet schools, two different formulas for charter schools, and individual formulas for the Connecticut Technical Education and Career System, agriscience programs, and the Open Choice program.
+In fact, Connecticut uses five different formulas for magnet schools, two different formulas for charter schools, and individual formulas for the Connecticut Technical Education and Career System, AgriScience programs, and the Open Choice program.

 Funding Formulas & Student Needs